How to get the most of out of Disney World with toddlers and little kids

 If you’re in a group where not everyone wants to/can ride a certain attraction, you can sometimes use the rider switch service.
 This is only available on a handful of rides at each park (not like at Disneyland where it’s available for all rides).

-The rider switch service means that once one part of the party has finished riding the ride, the second part can jump directly to the lightening lane rather than waiting in the normal queue.
+The rider switch service means that once one part of the party has finished riding the ride, the second part can jump directly to the lightning lane rather than waiting in the normal queue.
 You have to register for rider switch at the entrance to the ride, swiping everyone’s passes so they know who to let on next.

 4. Use the app